 Cllr Shiela Stephenson – LA Governor

-I am a local authority governor and have been on the governing board for five years.
+I am a local authority governor and have been on the governing board for seven years.
 Before I retired, I worked for the local council.

 I am a councillor for the Westoe Ward of South Shields.
 Additionally I am a volunteer at the League of Friends at South Tyneside Hospital and also serve on the Citizens Advice Bureau Management Committee.

-As a grandmother of a very lively 4 year old granddaughter, I am very interested in primary education.
+As a grandmother of two young children, I am very interested in primary education.

 Scott Brown – Co-opted Governor